 1. Teach them to value every dollar.
 Tired of playing shopping-cart bad cop?
 Give your child spending power by turning the yes/no verdict over to Junior.
 Children who are free to spend their money on whatever they want (provided it doesn't require gunpowder, gasoline, or a parental signature on a safety waiver) are more thoughtful and less impulsive -- after a while, at least.

 2. Make dollar decisions tangible.
 Even adults have a hard time visualizing mounting debt or increased savings.
-Help your children grasp such concepts with visual cues: Illustrate important allocation lessons of short-term funds, long-term savings, and charity with separate piggy banks for each (or a single one designed specifically for this purpose), or even with a running tally on a whiteboard in their bedroom.
+Help your children grasp such concepts with visual cues: Illustrate important allocation lessons of short-term and long-term savings and charity with separate piggy banks for each (or a single one designed specifically for this purpose), or even with a running tally on a whiteboard in their bedroom.

 3. Pull back the curtain on retail marketing tricks.
 Kids don't like being told what to do.
 Show them that advertisers are bossier than Mom and Dad are with a set of interactive lessons on common marketing mind tricks, available at pbskids.org/dontbuyit.

-Finally, call Junior over to the computer for some family time.
-Together, you can help other kids become smart about money by checking out Foolanthropy.com -- The Motley Fool's ongoing drive aimed at eradicating financial illiteracy.
+Finally, call Junior over to the computer, and together, you can help other kids become smart about money by checking out Foolanthropy.com -- The Motley Fool's ongoing drive aimed at eradicating financial illiteracy.